theod07/recommend-a-graham/README.md

 <img style="float:center" src="./slides/Slide07.jpg" />

-My first approach was the natural one: represent each user as an average of their images and compare users via cosine similarity.
+My first approach was the natural one: represent each user as an average of their images and compare users to each other via cosine similarity.

 <img style="float:center" src="./slides/Slide08.jpg" />